Depository Trust & Clearing Corporation: Other operations

 DTCC Solutions is DTCC's subsidiary, formerly named Global Asset Solutions, delivering information-based and business processing solutions relative to securities and securities transactions to financial intermediaries globally, such as Global Corporation Action Validation Service (GCA VS) and Managed Accounts Service.

-GCA VS simplifies announcement processing by providing a centralized source of "scrubbed" information about corporate actions, including tender offers, conversions, stock splits, and nearly 100 other types of events for equities and fixed-income instruments traded in Europe, Asia Pacific, and the Americas.
+GCA VS provides a centralized source of information about corporate actions, including tender offers, conversions, stock splits, and nearly 100 other types of events for equities and fixed-income instruments traded in Europe, Asia Pacific, and the Americas.
 In 2006, GCA VS processed 899,000 corporate actions from 160 countries.
 Managed Accounts Service, introduced in 2006, standardizes the exchange of account and investment information through a central gateway.

 DTCC Learning provides financial, technology, and career training and educational services to the global financial industry.

 Loan/SERV provides services to loan syndicates and agents.

 Omgeo is a central information management and processing hub for broker-dealers, investment managers, and custodian banks.
 It provides post-trade, pre-settlement institutional trade management solutions for the securities clearance and settlement industry, processes over one million trades per day, and serves 6,000 investment managers, broker/dealers, and custodians in 42 countries.
 Omgeo was formed in 2001 as a joint venture between DTCC and Thomson Reuters combining various trade services previously provided by each of these organizations.
 In November 2013 DTCC bought back Thomson Reuters' interest in the firm, so it is now wholly owned by DTCC.